-There was a running joke in my Strategic Marketing class last year.
-For every business challenge in the universe, my students would say, “We plan to target millennials using social media.”
+My Strategic Marketing students last year had a running joke.
+For every business challenge in the universe, they would say, “We plan to target millennials using social media.”
 That got a laugh every time.
 After all, everyone knows that social media marketing is a joke for most brands.

 As for marketing to millennials, a recent article in Ad Age claims that many marketers are finally realizing there may be better options.
 “RIP Millennials: Marketing Will Be ‘Age Agnostic’ Next Year” states: